breck7/scrollsdk/faq.md

 #### What's an example of "ad hoc" parsing that you can do with Tree Notation that you cannot do with Lisp?

-If I have a Tree Language with a root nodeType named "folder", and I want to rename the keyword of that nodeType to "project", I can easily do it with an ad-hoc regex: s/^folder/project/.
-This would be type safe, even if I started parsing in the middle of the document.
-I cannot do that with S-Expressions, as I'd have to first parse the document into a Tree data structure, and could not operate on it as a string.
+If you have a Tree Language with a root nodeType named "folder", and you want to rename the keyword of that nodeType to "project", you can easily do it with an ad-hoc regex: s/^folder/project/.
+This would be type safe, even if you started parsing in the middle of the document.
+You cannot do that with S-Expressions, as you'd have to first parse the document into a Tree data structure, and could not operate on it as a string.

 #### What's something else you can do with Tree Notation that you can't do with Lisp?